vercel/next.js/docs/advanced-features/using-mdx.md

      - package.json
    ```

+> **Note**: When installing `MDX` packages, you might get a warning message that requires webpack to be installed as a peer dependency.
+This can be ignored since Next.js already comes with webpack bundled in.

 ## Using Components, Layouts and Custom Elements

 You can now import a React component directly inside your MDX page: